Agent Forwarding

 alias ssh-oidc='ssh -R /tmp/oidc-forward-$RANDOM:$OIDC_SOCK'

-Add this into your .zlogout
+Add this into your .zlogout, or .bash_logout on the server:

 if [ -e $OIDC_SOCK ]; then